Ankush1992/Ankush1992.github.io/_posts/2016-09-06-spring-redis-bypass-cache-layer.md

 <br />

 You can't even make the connection with the Redis server,for god's sake !
 Spring would just throw this exception,and the code inside the `findById(Integer id)` method will never be executed.
-This is not ideal behaviour.If something wrong happens with the Cache layer,you should immediately log the exception/error that took place, bypass it altogether, and execute the code inside the `findById(Integer id)` method so that everything functions as normal.
+This is not ideal behaviour.If something wrong happens with the Cache layer,you should immediately log the exception/error that took place, bypass it altogether, and execute the code inside the `findById(Integer id)` method so that everything functions as normal.(Basically,we are trying to mimik a `cache miss `).
 That is easy to do with Spring's [CacheErrorHandler](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/cache/interceptor/CacheErrorHandler.html) .

 I'll show you how to do it,as well as do a minimal setup for Redis using Java Config.